When Will NYC Reopen? Red, Yellow & Orange Zones

 - In phase 3, unrestricted staffing may remain on worksites.

-- In phase 1, vulnerable individuals should continue following shelter-in-place order.
+- In phase 1, vulnerable individuals should continue following the shelter-in-place order.

 - In phase 2, they should continue to shelter in place and their family members must remain cautious in regard to their safety and health.

 - In phase 3, vulnerable populations can resume public interactions but should practice physical distancing, minimizing exposure to social settings.

 Sitting down venues were allowed to start to operate with strict physical distancing guidelines in phase 2.
 While NYC has already entered phase 4, Governor Cuomo decided to prohibit indoor dining.
 Many outbreaks in other cities have been linked to crowded indoor dining and bars.
 Governor Cuomo recently announced that he believes it will be safe to reopen indoor dining by the end of September.

 Although schools were planned to reopen in phase 2, recent outbreaks in fully operating school districts may change protocols for the reopening of schools.
 It is expected that Governor Cuomo will allow schools to plan to reopen this fall.
 However, many schools will need to implement a mix of in-person and remote learning in order to be successful and mitigate the spread of the virus.